 Routine checkups usually are scheduled several times during ages 12 to 24 months.
 These visits allow your child's doctor to keep a close eye on your child's general health and development.
 You also can discuss any concerns you have during these visits.
 In some areas, your child may see a public health nurse for routine checkups and immunizations.

 - Measures your child's weight and height and around his or her head (head circumference).
 These measurements are plotted on a growth chart to make sure your child is growing as expected.

 - Physically examines your child.
 Usually this includes looking at your child's eyes and ears, listening to his or her heart and lungs, checking the belly, and looking at the genital area.
 The health professional may also observe the way your child walks and test your child's reflexes.

 - Reviews your child's immunization record to make sure it is current.
 Your child generally receives one or more shots at routine checkups up to age 2.
-Bring your child's immunization record (What is a PDF document?) to each visit.
+Bring your child's immunization record to each visit.
 It may help to learn some comforting techniques to help your child during immunizations.